-At The Law Offices Of Richard Wingerden, our San Jose felony defense attorney knows how to defend against felony allegations.
-For almost 20 years, our law firm has defended clients against felony accusations.
-We can investigate the details of your arrest.
+At The Law Offices Of Richard Wingerden, San Jose felony defense attorney Wingerden knows how to defend against felony allegations.
+For almost 20 years, he has defended clients against felony accusations.
+He can investigate the details of your arrest.

 What Crimes Are Considered A Felony?

 A wide variety of crimes can be labeled as a felony.
 Felonies are crimes for which the maximum punishment involves more than one year of custody time.
 If you are given more than one year of custody time, then you can be sent to state prison.
 The maximum amount of time spent in state prison depends on each individual felony.
 A judge will consider your past history when determining the severity of the charges against you.
 Felonies are usually considered more serious than misdemeanor offenses and most often include the following crimes:

 - Sex crimes: Almost every sex crime is punishable as a felony.
 This includes possession of child pornography, rape and sexual assault.

 - Violent offenses: Various factors can change a misdemeanor assault into a felony battery charge.
 Generally, these charges involve assault with a deadly weapon.